Do you concern yourself with making your home safe and accessible for all family members?

 Consider installing lowered work stations to create a wheelchair accessible area as part of your effort to make your home safe.

 The garden, too, can pose some issues, and you should make sure that your garden is as safe as possible if you want to keep your home safe generally.
 That means that you don’t leave tools out which can impede the track of a wheelchair or serve as a trip hazard, and that you are going to be able to keep the garden in good repair at all times.

 Create packed walkways and paths that are solid to make the garden accessible.
 Then, keep the pathways clear, clean, and free of potholes.

-A Home Safe for All
+The Bottom Line on Making A Home Accessible and Safe for All